● Ecc 1:1 . .The words of Koheleth son of David, king in Jerusalem.

 ● Ecc 1:10-11 . .
 Sometimes there is a phenomenon of which they say, "Look, this one is new!" it occurred long since, in ages that went by before us.
 The earlier ones are not remembered; so too those that will occur later will no more be remembered than those that will occur at the very end.

 When Man discovers something new in nature, it’s best to keep in mind that the new thing he discovered didn't come into existence the day he found out about it.
-No, it was there all the time.
+No, it was there all along.
 He just didn't know about it yet.
 Like coal and uranium.
 Did Man invent those?
 No. Did he invent petroleum?
 Did he invent tectonic plates?
 Did he invent galaxies?
 Did he invent quasars?
 Did he invent genes?
 Did he invent DNA?
 Did he invent electromagnetic waves?
 No. Did he invent electricity?
 No. Did he invent gravity?
 Did he invent magnetism?
 Did he invent molecules?
 No, No, No, No. All those things are discoveries, not inventions.

 It’s true that Man often manipulates nature to invent things like super sweet corn, lasers, penicillin, plastic, cardboard, aluminum foil, gasoline, and nitroglycerine.
-But left to itself, nature rarely produces anything new because if there’s one thing nature dearly loves, it's routine; and when those routines are disturbed, we get things like E.coli 0157-H7, global warming, Chernobyl, air and water pollution, habitat destruction, and endangered species, etc.
+But left to itself, nature rarely produces anything new because if there’s one thing nature dearly loves, it's routine; and when those routines are disturbed, then we get things like E.coli 0157-H7, global warming, Chernobyl, air and water pollution, habitat destruction, and endangered species, etc.

 ● Ecc 1:12-13a . .
 I, Koheleth, was king in Jerusalem over Israel.
 I set my mind to study and to probe with wisdom all that happens under the Sun.